CLOSER-Cohorts/training-development/introduction/Z Archived information.md

 | 2        | 1      |  4    | -1     | 1        | 1      | 1
 | 3        | 1      |  4    |  4     | 10       | 1      | 1
 | 4        | 1      |  4    |  4     | 4        | 1      | 1

+**Benefits of strucutre and machine-actionability**

+ -  For metadata to be machine readable, it must be structured according to a specific set of rules
+    - Standardises the content and structure of documentation, making it easier for computers to extract information from the metadata
+    - Tells a computer what something is, how it relates to other things (“objects”), and what to do with it

+- Makes data management for researchers easier and more efficient, saving time and imrpvoing accuracy
+    - Allows researchers to quickly discover, understand and access data
+    - Helps your future self to understand your past research, preserving your data for continued use

+- Organise our metadata into useful collections of information.
+For example, in the previous example, groups of metadata were organised into tabs: Sweep description, Coverage, Funding, Kind of Data, Dataset and Questionnaires.

+- Store our data in data repositories

+- Search data repositories/archives
+  [screenshot of filters in a repository]

+- Compare studies

 ---